 If you're more into the adventure-side of things:

 - Do some bouldering and rock climbing.
 I recommend you venture to Rocky Bay and explore the rocky bays of Maggie.
 Test yourself on the granite outcrops of Magnetic Island.

 - Hike across five beach bay (Horseshoes Bay to West Point)

 - Hike up to the summit Mt Cook

-- Kayak from the mainland around maggie and back.
+- Kayak from the mainland around Magnetic Island and back.

 - Enjoying the refreshing waterfalls on Magnetic Island which can only been seen in the wet season.
 In the heavy rains, new waterfalls spring up everywhere around the island.
-Endeavour Falls (Petersen Creek) in Arcadia use to be a popular spot for the local but the landslede in 2013 place a large bolder right in the middle of the swimming hole.
-A dirt track, near a old shed, on the West Point Road past the Cockly Bay Road entrance leads to the small rock pool and water fall at West Point.
+Endeavour Falls (Petersen Creek) in Arcadia use to be a popular spot for the local but the landslide in 2013 place a large boulder right in the middle of the swimming hole.
+A dirt track, near a old shed, on the West Point Road past the Cockly Bay Road entrance leads to the small rock pool and waterfall at West Point.
 A boat is the best way to see the small waterfall at Huntingfield Bay, one of the bays are Five Beach Bay.

 How to get around